ashkan18/graphlient/README.md

 * [Graphlient::Errors::HttpServerError](lib/graphlient/errors/http_server_error.rb): this inherits from `ServerError` ☝️, we recommend using `ServerError` to rescue these
 * [Graphlient::Errors::ConnectionFailedError](lib/graphlient/errors/connection_failed_error.rb): this inherits from `ServerError` ☝️, we recommend using `ServerError` to rescue these
 * [Graphlient::Errors::TimeoutError](lib/graphlient/errors/timeout_error.rb): this inherits from `ServerError` ☝️, we recommend using `ServerError` to rescue these
+* [Graphlient::Errors::HttpOptionsError](lib/graphlient/errors/http_options_error.rb): all NoMethodError raised by HTTP Adapters when given options in `http_options` are invalid

 All errors inherit from `Graphlient::Errors::Error` if you need to handle them in bulk.